 Setup

-Text Forge currently supports Linux and Windows (You can use it on other platforms with build it from source), Just download latest and install it! (or download portable version and extract it anywhere you want)
+Text Forge currently supports Linux and Windows (You can use it on other platforms with build it from source), Just download latest and extract it where your want!

 Note